Chapter 6 : Chapter VI

 After a moment’s pause, Godric nodded.
 He hated keeping secrets, particularly ones like this between a mother and daughter.
 But Helena was like a niece to him, and Rowena was one of his best friends; he didn’t want to hurt either of them.
 Telling Rowena would accomplish nothing.
 Keeping silent was the noble thing to do.

 Helena put a smile on her face again and continued walking down the corridor.
 Godric turned the corner towards the main hall, whereupon he saw Edith sneaking out of the gates with two cauldrons she clearly had just stolen from the Potions classroom.
 Behind her was Roland, also carrying cauldrons and a broomstick, and when he saw his father, his face took on a wide-eyed, guilty look.

 Godric confiscated the cauldrons and brought them back to Rowena’s Potions classroom, all the while wondering if many other cauldrons had been smuggled away for stealthy games of Creaothceann after classes.
 When he got to the classroom, the cauldron cabinets were emitting a high-pitched noise.
 Godric set the cauldrons down on a nearby table and stooped to investigate the cabinet door, and moments later Rowena entered the room as well.

-“Good thinking, putting an alarm jinx on the door,” said Godric.
-“I can’t figure out how to make it stop, though.”
+“Wise of you to put an alarm jinx on the door,” said Godric.
+“I cannot figure out how to make it stop, though.”